NullTLD/main/README.md

 ### Verify the imported Certificate Authority and Network Settings by going to https://gov.null

 This should open up the website correctly.

+# Do you want your own .null domain?

+Just go to https://github.com/NullTLD/subdomains and create a new issue.